dekarrin/ictiobus/docs/fishi-usage.md

     -> id:                        {^}.node = var_node(id.$text)
     ```

+WIP: move to appendix (also the other huge go package)
 The above can be paired with a package containing the following file (we'll call
 it `fmhooks` for this example but do change the package name to something more
 correct) for a fully-featured interpretation engine.
 It contains implementations